texfaq/texfaq.github.io/FAQ-addtoreset.md

 [`chngcntr`](https://ctan.org/pkg/chngcntr), refer to the answer to [redefining counters' `\the-`commands](/FAQ-the-commands) for the necessary techniques.

+The 2018 LaTeX release adopted the [`chngcntr`](https://ctan.org/pkg/chngcntr) commands into the format, so `\counterwithin` and `\counterwithout` are now directly available without requiring a package.

 Note that the technique doesn't work if the master counter is `page`, the number of the current page.
 The `page` counter is stepped deep